 Peter Newell is Professor of International Relations at the University of Sussex.
 He works on the political economy of climate change and energy transitions.
 He previously worked at the universities of Oxford, Warwick and UEA and NGOs Climate Network Europe and Friends of the Earth.
 He sits on the board of Carbon Market Watch.
 His books include Globalization and the Environment; Climate Capitalism; Governing Climate Change; Climate for Change andThe Effectiveness of EU Environmental Policy.

-Allyson Pollock Allyson Pollock is Professor of public health research and policy at Queen Mary, University of London.
+Allyson Pollock is director of the Institute of Health and Society at Newcastle University.
 She is an academic, public health doctor, and leading authority on PFI and the implications of market mechanisms and privatisation of public services.
 She is the author of NHS plc and co-author of The New NHS: A Guide.

 Jonathon Porritt is an English environmentalist and writer.
 Formerly Chair of the Ecology Party and Director of Friends of the Earth, he was chair of the Sustainable Development Commission from 2000 to 2009.
 An updated edition of his book Capitalism as if the World Matters was published by Earthscan in 2007.
 He blogs at Jonathon Porrit's pages.

 Rupert Read works closely with environmental scientists, in eco-philosophy, at UEA.
 His publications include his popular book, Philosophy for Life: Applying Philosophy in Politics and Culture.
 He was a Green Party Councillor from 2004-2011, and helped write the first draft of the Green 2009 Euro-election manifesto.
 He blogs on environmental reframing at Green Words.
 He was a founder member of Green House and chair of Green House.